Can only say thanks for keeping the story coming --- and not getting jaded by the grind if doing it.👍

 The poet Pablo Naruda's house was fascinating.

 Cool restaurants with wandering jazz band.

-We even bought some local art - the artist was wearing a Joy Division tee shirt, so he was off to a very good start as far as I was concerned.
+We bought some local art - the artist was wearing a Joy Division tee shirt, so he was off to a very good start as far as I was concerned.

 Plant a garden in the street, why not?

 There was a bit of protesting going on, and on the second evening we came out of the restaurant to find armed riot police on the street, but they clearly didn't think we posed much of a threat and let us pass without any hassle.

 We managed one last run out - up the coast through Vina Del Mar to Zapallar for a spot of lunch at a restaurant recommended by the guy who owned the villa we were renting.
 Villa Del Mar is all highrise apartments and more than a little like the Costa Del Sol, and you shouldn't take that as being a compliment.
 The traffic wasn't good at all, but we made it.
 Kind of wonder if it was worth it as although the restaurant was in a lovely setting, once again the food was indifferent.
 Saw some pelicans though, not a bird I think I've seen in the wild before.

 Zapallar is full of fancy holiday homes - this is from the restaurant.
 Nice.